Tag Archives: Film Alley

 Q: What is the cost of the course?

-A: We do not sell tickets as an entertainment venue would, but there is a modest fee to help cover the costs of the curriculum and rental expenses.
+A: We do not sell tickets as an entertainment venue would, but there is a modest registration fee for the class.

 The fee structure is set up to encourage attendance at the entire series and to bring family, friends, and neighbors.
 We also encourage patrons to consider a modest gift to help sustain and grow the series.